Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 <summary>When can't you use dot notation and have to use bracket notation instead? </summary>
 <br>

-1. you don't have the exact text string of the key
+1. You don't have the exact text string of the key
-1. you are using a variable/parameter to represent the key
+1. You are using a variable/parameter to represent the key
-1. the key is not a simple one-word string
+1. The key is not a simple one-word string
-    1. key is a number, [JS reserved word](https://www.edureka.co/blog/javascript-reserved-words/), symbol
+    1. Key is a number, [JS reserved word](https://www.edureka.co/blog/javascript-reserved-words/), symbol
-    1. key is multiple words with space(s) between
+    1. Key is multiple words with space(s) between

 </details>

 Follow along with [this repl](https://repl.it/@hfaerber/Bracket-vs-Dot-Notation-Review-Sample-Lesson) as we access some values.
 ## Check for understanding
 In your breakout rooms, go through each Learning Objective and explain what you've learned.
-Note any remaining questions/confusion to discuss as the whole group
+Post any remaining questions/confusion to the chat.

 ### Notes